Timtech4u/simpleisbetterthancomplex.com/_posts/tutorial/2016-08-24-how-to-create-one-time-link.markdown

 Django uses a very interesting approach to generate the Password reset tokens.
 I'm not really a security expert, neither I'm very familiar with cryptography algorithms, but it is very safe and reliable.

-Before I elaborate a little be more on the one-time-link generation, I wanted to discuss about the Django's `PasswordResetTokenGenerator` implementation.
+Before I elaborate a little bit more on the one-time-link generation, I wanted to discuss about the Django's `PasswordResetTokenGenerator` implementation.
 Because what we will be doing is actually extending this particular class to fit our needs.